Ethical Trading Initiative: Origin

 The mid 1990s saw increased awareness of sweatshop working conditions for overseas garment and factory workers.
 This triggered calls for radical change regarding the ethics of employment overseas factories.
 As a reaction, companies created their own codes of conduct and set moral expectations for their supply chains.
 These set maximum working hours, minimum pay and codified the employees' freedom of association.
 Investigation had found that former companies’ codes of conduct were, in effect, futile as they inadvertently controlled the workforce further.
-Additionally, enforcement of these codes was through in-house, company-paid monitoring programmes.
+Additionally, enforcement of these codes was through in-house or company-paid monitoring programmes.
 These were often described as "piecemeal" and "lacking credibility".

 The subsequent formation of the ETI was backed therefore by NGOs, UK businesses, and the then UK Secretary of State for International Development, Clare Short.
 Acting independently from the companies, it could more credibly implement the code and provide protection for workers.

 Current operations

 As of 2025, ETI membership includes 90 companies, employing 10 million workers globally within their supply chains.
-High-profile members include the BBC, Burberry, Co-op, Fat Face and ASOS.
+High-profile members include the BBC, Co-op, Fat Face and ASOS.
 The ETI relies on annual subscriptions from its member organisations.
 These formerly comprised a few, albeit large, companies (such as ASDA and The Body Shop).
 Companies may apply for membership regardless of their size or type of business.

 The ETI is registered with Companies House as a company limited by guarantee, number 03578127.
-The current Director of ETI is Peter McAllister, formerly the Executive director of the International Cocoa Initiative.
-McAllister took over the role from Dan Rees in 2010.
+The current Executive Director of ETI is Giles Bolton.
+Bolton took over the role from Peter McAllister in 2024.